How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Since these French exams are globally approved, you do not have to worry whether they will be accepted.
 They provide a standard measure of language proficiency.

-Top French Language Certifications
+Top French Language Certifications in 2025

 Individuals can get several types of certifications to prove their French language proficiency.